What Are The Best Places To Learn To Code Online?

 In reality, you can just as easily open an IDE (Sublime, VS Code, etc) and use that instead, but we do admit, it is a cool feature for beginners because you get that instant feedback right there inside the course platform.

-Imagine getting an interview and then not knowing how to open, use or write code in the standard industry tools because you always used the built in tool inside the course?... that would suck.
+Imagine getting an interview and then not knowing how to open, use or write code in the standard industry tools because you always used the built in tool inside the course?...
+That would suck!

 Anyways, let's look at some other aspects.

 One thing that stands out is their course library, which is quite frankly ridiculous in its size, with over 500 combined courses and projects!
-Some are bootcamp style beginner to mastery courses, whereas others are ~2hr courses covering a specific feature or problem.

 Blog post image